Frequently Asked Questions about OSU College of Forestry Research & Demonstration Forests

 All community listening sessions are open to public participation.
 The Stakeholder Advisory Committee and Faculty Planning Committee have been created to advise the dean of the College of Forestry on the new management plan.
 Meetings of these committees are open to listen in via Zoom, and recordings are posted online.
 Community members can provide written input using this web form.

-Community members are encouraged to sign-up for College of Forestry’s e-research forests updates distribution list, follow us on social media, and regularly check our website to learn about research forest activities, and how to engage, provide feedback and ask questions.
+Community members are encouraged to sign-up for College of Forestry’s forests updates distribution list, follow us on social media, and regularly check our website to learn about research forest activities, and how to engage, provide feedback and ask questions.